French ambassador accuses Australia of deceit over submarine deal | Politics

 French ambassador accuses Australia of deceit over submarine deal

-The new alliance, dubbed AUKUS, is designed to give Australia access to nuclear-powered submarines for the first time.
-The decision has caused a major bilateral rift, with France recalling its ambassadors from Australia and the United States in protest.

-France's ambassador to Australia, Jean-Pierre Thebault, said on Wednesday that Australia acted with deceit when it abruptly cancelled a multi-billion dollar deal with Paris to build a fleet of submarines.
+France's ambassador to Australia, Jean-Pierre Thebault, said on Wednesday that Australia acted with deceit when it abruptly canceled a multi-billion dollar deal with Paris to build a fleet of submarines.

 "The deceit was intentional," Thebault told media in Canberra on Wednesday.
 "And because there was far more at stake than providing submarines, because it was a common agreement on sovereignty, sealed with the transmission of highly classified data, the way it was handled was a stab in the back."

-Australia in September cancelled a deal with France's Naval Group, opting instead opting to build at least 12 nuclear-powered submarines in a deal with the United States and Britain.
+Australia in September canceled a deal with France's Naval Group, opting instead to build at least 12 nuclear-powered submarines in a deal with the United States and Britain.
 The new alliance, dubbed AUKUS, is designed to give Australia access to nuclear-powered submarines for the first time.

 The decision has caused a major bilateral rift, with France recalling its ambassadors from Australia and the United States in protest.
-Thebault returned to Canberra last month, and the speech on Wednesday is the first time he has spoken publicly on the bilateral relationship.
-"These are not things which are done between partners - even less between friends," Thebault said.
+Thebault returned to Canberra last month and the speech on Wednesday is the first time he has spoken publicly on the bilateral relationship.
+"These are not things which are done between partners - even less between friends," said Thebault, who added that the French government had no gripe with the people of Australia.

 French President Emmanuel Macron on Sunday said Australian Prime Minister Scott Morrison had lied to him about Canberra's intentions.
 Morrison has denied the claim.
 He said he had previously explained to Macron that conventional submarines would no longer meet Australia's needs.